Three Linguistic Spaces

+Map of the Three Linguistic Spaces: the Hispanosphere, Lusophone world, and the Francophonie.
+Countries are colored by their official languages, minority communities are denoted by colored circles.

 The Three Linguistic Spaces (Tres Espacios Lingüísticos in Spanish, Trois Espaces linguistiques in French, Três Espaços Linguísticos in Portuguese, acronym: TEL) is a structure for cooperation between the Francophone, or French-speaking world, the Hispanophone or Spanish-speaking world, and the Lusophone, or Portuguese-speaking world.
-It is led by the Organization of Ibero-American States (OEI), the Community of Portuguese Language Countries (CPLP) and the International Organisation of La Francophonie (OIF).
+It is led by the Organization of Ibero-American States, the Community of Portuguese Language Countries and the International Organisation of La Francophonie.
 The Francophone space is the most populous space with a population of 450 million people and also the largest space at over 20,000,000 km2.
 The Hispanophone space is the richest space by GDP nominal at nearly $5 trillion, slightly ahead of the Francophone space.

+History and Events

+In 2001, the organizations above held a join meeting dubbed the First Colloquium of the Three Linguistic Spaces (TEL) (I Coloquio de los Tres Espacios Lingüísticos; I Colóquio dos Três Espaços Linguísticos; Colloque “Trois espaces linguistiques face aux défis de la mondialisation”).
+It was conceived, in the words of Spanish academic Frigdiano Álvaro Durántez Prados, as "a process of formalized meetings involving representatives of organizations from countries with Neo-Latin languages, together with independent specialists from those spheres, with the general objective of creating the conditions to initiate a dialogue aimed at achieving a form of Pan-Latin consensus, and 'organizing a common front to combat the negative effects of globalization.'"

+In 2013, on the European Day of Languages, the Three Linguistic Spaces organizations issued a message declaring that they "join their voices to underscore the need to protect and promote multilingualism within the European space."

+In November 2015, a Meeting of Three Linguistic Spaces was held at the headquarters of the Community of Portuguese Language Countries (CPLP) in Lisbon, with the participation of the Secretary-General of the OEI, as well as representatives from the CPLP, the International Organization of La Francophonie (OIF), and the Ibero-American General Secretariat (SEGIB).
+The meeting was titled "Language, Identity, and Social Inclusion in a Globalized World," and was divided into three roundtables: Plurilingualism and Intercultural Dialogue; Language, Culture, and Development; and Languages, Knowledge, and Social Inclusion.